To build smart and conserve energy, Oregon has developed energy codes and standards for buildings.

 Energy Code Hotline

-Our team provides technical expertise, outreach, and training to building and construction industry professionals to promote better understanding of our energy codes.
+Our team provides technical expertise, outreach, and training to building and construction industry professionals to promote better understanding of Oregon's energy codes.

 Contact our Energy Code Hotline experts to:

-- Submit general questions about Oregon's energy code.
+- Submit general questions about Oregon's energy codes.

 - Request training on Oregon Energy Efficiency Specialty Code or Oregon Residential Specialty Code energy provisions.